dalmatele/btcrecover/README.md

 ## If this tool or other content on my YouTube channel was helpful, feel free to send a tip to: ##

+If you think my work is ok, you can donate to me (or send me your ideas to improve this tool):

+ETH: 0xDAE2F3c8a710F7C27dfC0d05A00fE53B8139175D

+## Thanks to 3rdIteration ##

+I cloned this project from him just for improving.
+If you think you can donate, you can send something to him, instead of me :)

 ![Donate Bitcoin](docs/Images/donate-btc-qr.png)

 BTC: 37N7B7sdHahCXTcMJgEnHz7YmiR4bEqCrS